Cleft lip and cleft palate

 - Encourage confident body language, such as smiling and holding the head up with shoulders back.

 - Keep the lines of communication open.
-If teasing or self-esteem issues arise at school, this can help your child feel safe in talking with you about it.
+If teasing or self-esteem issues arise at school, this can help your child feel safe in talking with you about it, so you can help address these issues.

 Preparing for an appointment